GREAT EXPECTATIONS OF NAME-DROPPING

 I played the young Tsar Peter, with JAN NIKLAS and MAXIMILIAN SCHELL as older versions of the character; I’d been listening to their voices on cassette tapes for weeks beforehand to emulate their accents.

 PETER EGAN also starred in this production — he later played my father in

 John Le Carré’s A PERFECT SPY a few years on.

 Sir Antony was Richard III, and I was Prince Edward of Wales.
 Sir Antony’s voice was tremendous, echoing down the back-stage stairwell as he warmed up his voice each night pre-show.

-Finty’s mother and father (Judi Dench and Michael Williams) also played parts in the children’s TV series we were all part of, which was filmed in Greece (where we first met), Czechoslovakia, Yugoslavia, and Tenerife.
+Finty’s mother and father (JUDI DENCH and MICHAEL WILLIAMS) also played parts in the children’s TV series we were all part of, which was filmed in Greece (where we first met), Czechoslovakia, Yugoslavia, and Tenerife.
 We had some great times together, then and later.

-It was a surprising privilege to meet Patrick Swayze and his wife, Lisa, at the after-premiere party.
+It was a surprising privilege to meet PATRICK SWAYZE and his wife, Lisa, at the after-premiere party.
+Finty and I had memories of watching DIRTY DANCING in a remote park of Greece during filming of THE TORCH, so it was poignant to meet the star of that movie so many years later.
 I was too nervous to say hello to too many others with supreme kudos who were there that night.
 Probably just as well I didn’t make a fool of myself in doing so.

 Well, that’s probably enough for now.